schlegelp/xform/README.md

 - `AffineTransform` for affine transforms using a [affine matrix](https://en.wikipedia.org/wiki/Transformation_matrix#Affine_transformations)
 - `CMTKtransform` for CMTK transforms
+- `ElastixTransform` for Elastix transforms
 - `TPStransform` or `MovingLeastSquaresTransform` for landmark-based transforms
 - `H5transform` for deformation-field transforms using Hdf5 files
   ([specs](https://github.com/saalfeldlab/template-building/wiki/Hdf5-Deformation-fields))

-A quick example that uses an affine transform to scale coordinates by a factor of two:
+A quick example that uses an affine transform to scale coordinates by a factor of 2:

 ```Python
 >>> import xform